 if there are no bookings), or an error (red), if there is an issue grabbing the events from o365.

 If blue, then the settings are correct and is currently being used for all Room Booking Panels.
-In the next step will configure ACAEngine Staff API to use the same credentials.
+In the next step we'll configure ACAEngine Staff API to use the same credentials.

 Navigate to Domains (menu bar on left).
 Select the Domain that you’d like integrated with this Office 365 tenant and click it, then click edit (pen icon at top right).